tobiasraidl/election_dashboard/README.md

 [ ] Load initial graph elements from json instead of calculating it on demand

 [ ] Custom function to map node size to either degree or num of posts (mby boolean setting for user to choose)

+[ ] Improve performance by using an "Apply" button